garrandall/popular-music-data/tracks/i-need-you-now-smokie-norful.md

 But to know, Lord, that in you I've got victory.

 I need you now, Lord,
-I need you now (ooooh)
+I need you now (oh)
 I need you right now, right now, right now
 I need you now
-Oh, not another second, not another minute, Lord, Can't wait another day (oooh no, no)
+Oh, not another second, not another minute, Lord, Can't wait another day (oh no, no)
-Please, make a way (ooh, lord, ooh, God, ooo yeah)
+Please, make a way (oh, lord, oh, God, oo yeah)